1.28.010 Permit Required.

 2. Requirements and other sections of the City’s currently adopted Land Use Ordinances; and

 3. If it is likely that a sidewalk system will be constructed in the neighborhood where the Building Permit will be issued.
-The Land Use Authority Board shall make findings as to the maintaining or waiving the requirement to construct a sidewalk.
+The Development Review Committee shall make findings as to the maintaining or waiving the requirement to construct a sidewalk.
 The decision of the Land Use Authority may be appealed to the City’s Planning Commission.

 1.28.020 SUBMISSION OF APPLICATION.

 A. Only property owners or their duly authorized agents shall make application for a Building Permit on forms approved by the Building Official.

 B. No Building Permit application shall be processed without the submission of the application, all the supporting materials as required by this Chapter, and the processing fee.
 Incomplete applications shall not be processed under any circumstances.
 The time frame for when an application shall be reviewed set by policy of the Building Official.

 C. The application for Building Permit approval shall include the following:

 1. All documents required in Section 1.28.020 below.

 The Building Permit application shall be submitted with the materials listed in this Section.
 The Building Official may determine and require that additional items not listed herein be submitted in order to evaluate the proposed Building Permit application.